matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ```

 ::: info
-If your default network is not `hardhat`, make sure to include `zksync: true` in its config, too.
+If your default network is not `hardhat`, make sure to include `zksync: true` in the config.
 :::

 ### Create L2 counter contract

-1. Create a `contracts/` folder and create a new file `Counter.sol`.
+1. In the `L2-counter` folder, create a `contracts/` directory, `cd` into it, and create a new file `Counter.sol`.

 This contract contains the address of the governance contract deployed previously on layer 1, and an incrementable counter which can only be invoked by the governance contract.